entropyxyz/api_key_tdx/SPEC.md

 # API Key Service – permanent storage

+Enable clients of Entropy Core to make secure API calls to third party services using API keys stored on a server-side service ("AKS" below), while maintaining privacy and integrity of the API keys and the requests/responses.

 ## Setup and assumptions

 This document assumes the Entropy blockchain is up and running and has a working set of secret key shares distributed among a set of TDX nodes, each running `entropy-tss` inside Confidential Virtual Machines (CVMs) on untrusted hosts.
 The CVMs are attested, guaranteeing that all nodes can trust that all their peers run the same software.
 The blockchain has a registry of known CVMs, and a public API allowing users to query IP addresses and public keys for CVMs.